 Irish man with links to Kinahans jailed for three years in UK

-Thomas Kavanagh given three year sentence for possession of a stun gun
+Thomas Kavanagh given three year sentence for possession of 10,000-volt stun gun

-Thomas Kavanagh is from Dublin but has lived in the UK for 15 years.
-Photogrpah: PA/NCA
+Thomas Kavanagh arriving at Stoke-on-Trent Crown Court on Monday.
+Photograph: Jason Roberts/PA Wire

 An Irish businessman linked to the Kinahan crime cartel has been jailed for three years for having an illegal 10,000-volt stun gun disguised as a torch among an arsenal of weaponry in his “highly fortified” mansion home.